MauriceChiu7/cs593-rob-project/README.md

 2. `plotTrajComp.py` plots the trajectory and the end-effector positions at each environment step for a single path.
 To specify which path to plot, change the path number in line 14 of the code `path = 37` to the desired path number.
 3. `globalMinMax.py` finds you the global minimum and global maximum values for the x, y, and z coordinates of the end-effector from all of the generated paths.
 4. `findGoodPaths.py` compares and calculates the MSE between the trajectory and the end-effector positions at each environment step for every paths generated using data from `/cs593-rob-project/ur5/error`, prints out all the MSE values, all the good paths, and a percentage that indicates how many of them were good paths.
 Also produces figures and saves them as `traj_comp_{index}.png` at `/cs593-rob-project/ur5/figures`.
+5. `findGoodPaths_v2.py` finds good paths by checking the length of the episodes and prints out some statistics.

 ---